-Step 1 – Attend the information evening (the details of which are to be confirmed) and download or ask for a paper copy of our prospectus.
+Step 1 – Attend the information evening on Thursday, 24th October at 6.30pm and download or ask for a paper copy of our prospectus.

 Step 2 – Discover more about the courses available and your own preferences.